oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/base-images/custom-images.md

 from a base OS image (optionally, with WebLogic patches).
-In addition, the WIT `createAuxImage` command supports creating auxiliary images which do _not_ contain a WebLogic Server installation, and instead, solely contain the [WebLogic Deploy Tool](https://oracle.github.io/weblogic-deploy-tooling/) binary, model, or archive files;
+In addition, the WIT `createAuxImage` command supports creating auxiliary images which do _not_ contain a WebLogic Server installation, and instead, solely contain the [WebLogic Deploy Tooling](https://oracle.github.io/weblogic-deploy-tooling/) (WDT) installation and model files;
 this option is designed for the Model in Image [domain home source type]({{< relref "/userguide/managing-domains/choosing-a-model/_index.md" >}}).

 Finally, you can use the WIT `inspect` command to [inspect images]({{< relref "/userguide/base-images/ocr-images#inspect-images" >}}).